 The CCR licensing process is streamlined to make things as easy and stress-free as possible.
 Our team prepares all applicants to be confident and ready to care for kids with a variety of trauma backgrounds.
 Without a doubt, new CCR foster parents feel prepared to accept their first placement and use the trauma-informed care principles they have learned.

 After reading the qualify to be a foster parent page, call or contact us to get started.
 We answer calls and respond to inquiries quickly.

 Our New Foster Parent Advisor has the professional and personal experience to help you make the best decision for your family.
 She will provide details on qualifications, levels of care, support services, and much more.
-Prequalifying to be a CCR foster parent over the phone is quick and easy.
+The call is casual and we want you to be comfortable asking questions and sharing about your interests.

 Now that you have the answers and details you need, you may be ready for an application.
-An electronic application and questionnaire will be emailed to you.
+An easy to complete electronic application and questionnaire will be emailed to you.
 Completing the application typically takes less than 45 minutes.
 Upon receipt and approval of your application, we will begin background checks, fingerprints, and reference paperwork.

 During Step 2, applicants begin the required online Wisconsin foster parent pre-placement training.
 The course includes 7 short videos and is a great introduction to being a Wisconsin Foster Parent.
 The videos are a very nice introduction to fostering in Wisconsin.